How to Make Your Own Smoking Pipe

 You have a:

-Finger nails/serrated knife/broken beer bottle = If you aren’t a descendant of Noah… good luck!
+Are you a descendant of Michelangelo?
+No… good luck!

-If you need more information along the way, getting good information happens to be very easy when it comes to making pipes.
+If you need more information along the way, getting it happens to be, surprisingly, very easy when it comes to making pipes.
 Visit the well-beloved Pipe Maker’s Forum to get expert advice on just about every necessary procedure from drilling the first hole to polishing up your finished masterpiece!

-There are not many things more satisfying than drawing puffs of smoke from your own handmade smoking pipe.
+There aren’t many things more satisfying than drawing puffs of smoke from your own handmade smoking pipe.
 Do yourself a favor and give it a try!
+Our pipe kits make it easy as pie to get into the hobby by eliminating the steps requiring the custom bits and expensive machinery.
 You may find, as many have, that pipe making will become a favorite past time, or perhaps even a new career!